How to Start an Online Business – a Comprehensive Beginner’s Guide

 Chances are when you’re looking for a product or service the first thing you do is an online search.
 Your potential customers are no different so if you want your business to be found, you need to get online.
 A website is also a cheap and efficient way to promote your business and communicate with visitors from all over the world.
 Customers have access to your business 24/7, allowing you to make money around the clock.

-If you need a large, complex website you’ll likely end up hiring a professional designer, you can find out how to find a good web designer in this guide.
+If you need a large, complex website you’ll likely end up hiring a professional designer.

 The website you create for your business needs to be visually appealing or your visitors won’t want to stick around for long.
 The images are what is going to catch your visitors’ eyes, so spend some time making sure you get these right.